The Digital Agency Overview: Japan’s Digitization Push Gets in Gear

 But the new Digital Agency will make it easier for the government to engage with the private sector in a consistent and motivated manner.
 Ensuring dedicated staffing to digital transformation will unquestionably make the process more likely to succeed.
 The Agency will also be embedded in the Cabinet Office, which will grant it some independence from other ministries not eager to cede any authority.

-Digital transformation will bring significant changes to major industries, as evidenced by the move to make telemedicine permanent.
-These changes can turn into opportunities for businesses that are well positioned to work with the government as it implements its digital and technology strategies.
+Digital transformation will bring significant changes to major industries, which can turn into opportunities for businesses that are well positioned to work with the government as it implements its digital and technology strategies.

 Langley Esquire CEO Timothy Langley was quoted in Nikkei Asia on Japan’s incipient digital agency and the challenges it will face — both from the private sector and other government bodies.